 Other considerations

-Often, family income dominates the calculation of the EFC.
+Often, family income dominates the calculation of the SAI.
 A high-income student might still not qualify for need-based financial aid even after sheltering assets, except perhaps at the most expensive colleges.
 So, before the family tries to shelter and shift assets on the FAFSA, they should use a financial aid calculator or a college’s net price calculator to consider the impact of zeroing out the assets.

-If the student will not qualify for financial aid even after pursuing strategies for increasing eligibility for financial aid , it may be better to pursue tax minimization strategies, such as using the Kiddie Tax and income splitting.
+If the student will not qualify for financial aid even after pursuing strategies for increasing eligibility for financial aid, it may be better to pursue tax minimization strategies, such as using the Kiddie Tax and income splitting.

 Students who do not qualify for financial aid may consider borrowing private student loans to help fill a college savings gap.